SUPERCILEX/personal-website/_posts/projects/2023-03-24-fast-unix-commands.md

 ---

 [Fast Unix Commands](https://github.com/SUPERCILEX/fuc) (FUC) is a project that aims to create the world's fastest Unix commands.
-Currently, this means `rm` and `cp` are replaced by `rmz` and `cpz` (the 'z' stands for "zippy").
+Currently, this means `rm` and `cp` replacements named `rmz` and `cpz` (the 'z' stands for "zippy").
 When better performance cannot be achieved, the next highest priority is efficiency.
 In practice, `rmz` appears to be the fastest file deleter available while `cpz` wins in most cases, only losing in flat directory hierarchies.

 ## Myth busting